emqx/cloud-docs/en_US/feature/sso_overview.md

 ## Authorization Flow

-The basic workflow for users to log in to EMQX Platform using SSO is illustrated in the following diagram:
+The basic workflow for users to log in to the EMQX Platform using SSO is illustrated in the following diagram:

 <img src="./_assets/sso0.png" alt="sso" style="zoom:67%;" />